multipath-tcp/mptcp.dev/faq.md

 ## What are the supported operating systems?
 <details markdown="block">
 <summary>MPTCP is supported in the official Linux kernel starting with version
 5.6.
-Any applications can [easily use it](implementation.html).
-The adoption of MPTCP extends beyond to various platforms including macOS.
+Any applications can <a href="implementation.html">easily use it</a>.
+The
+adoption of MPTCP extends beyond to various platforms including macOS.
 But... </summary>

 The use of MPTCP on macOS differs from Linux:
 - Its usage is limited to the client side, to establish new MPTCP connections